metalmerge/PAIRS/README.md

 To get started with PULSAR, follow these steps:

 1. **API Key Setup:**
-   - Deploy this Roboflow model to obtain an API key: <https://app.roboflow.com/pulsarfinderthroughimageclassification/pulsarfinderimageclassification/deploy/3>.
+   - Deploy this [Roboflow model](https://app.roboflow.com/pulsarfinderthroughimageclassification/pulsarfinderimageclassification/deploy/3) to obtain an API key.
 Then create a config.ini file to store the API key in this format, quotation marks are not used:

       ```ini
       [Credentials]